AbdullahMakhdoom/Image-Search-Engine/README.md

 # Reverse Image Search
-Reverse Image Retrieval using Image Embeddings(feature vectors from DNNs) on Caltech101 and Caltech256 datasets.
+Reverse Image Retrieval using Image Embeddings(feature vectors of CNNs) on Caltech101 and Caltech256 datasets.
 Explored different algorithms and libraries to improve accuracy, speed up feature extraction process for scalibility and making query in microseconds.